Quetzal-framework/quetzal-CoaTL/docs/5-tutorials.md

 [//]: # (----------------------------------------------------------------------)
 @page newick_parser Newick tree parser

+@tableofcontents

+## Start

 Newick tree format is a way of representing graph-theoretical trees with edge lengths using parentheses and commas.

-Yet not very efficient, Newick is a simple format for representing trees, and provides a rather useful abstraction in coalescence theory for representing the shared history of populations (species trees, population trees) or gene genealogies that coalesce into these trees.
+Yet not very efficient, Newick is a simple and popular format for representing trees, and provides a rather useful abstraction in coalescence theory for representing the shared history of populations (species trees, population trees) or gene genealogies that coalesce into these trees.

 Quetzal-CoaTL provides some utilities to parse and generate such format.

 In this page we show how to parse Newick strings into an AST (Abstract Syntax Tree), a temporary simplistic data structure that represents the syntactic structure of the tree.
 This AST can then be converted into the data structure of